 Jill Power has worked as an advocate for LGBTI refugees and asylum seekers for over 10 years.

 Please describe your work with young LGBTI refugees in the United Kingdom.

-JILL POWER: My work has focused mainly on LGBTI asylum seekers before they become refugees in England.
-More recently I have been working with Micro Rainbow International to support young people around issues of isolation and building up self-esteem and confidence to move on with their lives.
+Jill Power: My work has focused mainly on LGBTI asylum seekers before they become refugees in England.
+More recently I have been working with Micro Rainbow to support young people around issues of isolation and building up self-esteem and confidence to move on with their lives.
 The youth I’ve worked with have ranged in age from 16 to 25 years old.

 What are some of the challenges facing young LGBTI refugees and asylum seekers?